dev-nurai/dev-nurai/README.md

 # Hello!
 I'm Nurai 👋

-A self-taught full-stack developer with entry-level experience in building web applications and APIs.
+A Full Stack Developer based in Mumbai.

 When I'm not at the keyboard, I enjoy playing cricket, exploring new destinations, or catching up on my favorite movies.

-### My technical skills:
+### Teck Stack:
  - C# / .NET Core
  - Entity Framework Core
  - SQL Server / T-SQL